avisokay/TopicBench/README.md

   Aida Mustafanova
   Department of Applied Mathematics, University of Washington
+  - Wrote functions for embedding cosine similarity for tech review
+  - Edited user stories and use cases to match the project requirements
+  - Improved docstrings across several modules for clarity and consistency
+  - Cleaned code according to pylint style guidelines

   James Stewart
   Department of Urban Design and Planning, University of Washington